antaresproject/docs/docs/services/assets.md

 ## Inline Scripting

-Frequently, there is a situation when the created component or widget must directly interfere in the user's interface behavior (e.g. dedicated notification), so:
+Frequently, there is a situation when the created module or widget must directly interfere in the user's interface behavior (e.g. dedicated notification), so:
 ```php
     app('antares.asset')->container('foo')->inlineScript('foo-awesome', $this->inline());